 What rate (or price) can I qualify for?

-As you can see, there are a lot of factors that can come into play when trying to determine what kind of “rate” that an individual can qualify for after they have been diagnosed with Grave’s Disease.
-And we haven’t even begun to discuss many of the “other” factors that may play a role in the outcome of your life insurance application that have nothing to do with the fact that you have been diagnosed with Grave’s Disease.
+As you can see, many factors can come into play when trying to determine what kind of “rate” an individual can qualify for after being diagnosed with Grave’s Disease.
+We haven’t even begun to discuss many of the “other” factors that may play a role in the outcome of your life insurance application that have nothing to do with the fact that you have been diagnosed with Grave’s Disease.

 Factors such as: